humpbackdev/humpback/README.md

 chmod o+w web/sites/default/files/
 ```

-## Build Environment
+## Create Environment

-To build this environment you need recent docker compose and docker versions.
+To create this environment you need recent docker compose and docker versions and [ahoy](https://github.com/ahoy-cli/ahoy)
-After placing Drupal in the right folder, you should run `docker-compose up -d` or `ahoy up` and voilá!
+After placing Drupal in the right folder, you should run `ahoy up` and voilá!
 You can access your Drupal installation at the url provided by `ahoy docker url`

 ## Installed Stuff